-Despite frantic efforts to cross the street or hiding between parked cars, DINOS are chased down by other people walking dogs, who refuse to believe that there is someone out there that do not want to meet them.
+Despite frantic efforts to cross the street or hiding between parked cars, DINOS are chased down by other people walking dogs, who refuse to believe that there is someone out there that does not want to meet them.

 How do you spot these terrorists?
 You can recognize these people by their battle cry, “My dog is friendly!”

 Pick any corner of any town in America and you’re likely to see a scene similar to this one:

 A DINOS is working on his manners, let’s say it’s leash reactivity.
 He has some issues with strange dogs, but is in training so that he can learn to stay calm in their presence.
-DINOS spots another dog coming and, like their trainer instructed them, they create some distance and do a sit-stay with eye contact.
+The DINOS owner spots another dog coming and, like their trainer instructed them, they create some distance and do a sit-stay with eye contact.
 The goal: to keep cool while the other dog passes.

 Look!
-There’s one now, crossing the street, speed walking in a beeline right towards the seated DINOS, their own dog straining at the collar.
+There’s they are now, crossing the street, speed walking in a beeline right towards the seated DINOS, their own dog straining at the collar.

-MDIF is impervious to body language and insists on coming closer.
-The DINOS signals become escalated, and like a dog losing its patience with a rude puppy, DINOS issues a quiet, but firm warning, “My dog doesn’t like other dogs.”
+The signals from the DINOS owner become escalated, and like a dog losing its patience with a rude puppy, the DINOS owner issues a quiet, but firm warning, “My dog doesn’t like other dogs.”

 Unable to understand their native language, MDIF continues their advances until DINOS is trapped and begins to lose his ability to stay cool.
 See: lunging and barking, coupled with awkward struggles to get away.
-Now, like a dog that’s being humped relentlessly by a teenage dog with no manners, DINOS snaps, so the message is clear, “Stop!
+Now, like a dog that’s being humped relentlessly by a teenage dog with no manners, the DINOS owner snaps, so the message is clear, “Stop!
 Don’t come any closer!”